 This article is the fourth in our pricing strategy series and it examines base and overage pricing—also referred to as tiered and overage pricing.
 It also touches on recurring add-on price plan components, which enable your customers to customize their core plans to add additional value.

-In the offline world, this type of pricing is most common in car leases or rentals where there is a base to a certain mileage and then a price per extra mile.
+In the offline world, this type of pricing is most commonly seen in car leases or rentals where there's a base to a certain mileage and then a price per extra mile.

 For example, the base price of the car rental is $25 a day with 100 free miles, then 35 cents per each additional mile.

 Your total cost varies depending on how many miles over the mileage allowance you exceed.

 Online, base+overage is the pricing strategy of choice for communications and data storage companies.
 And depending on how these companies set up their pricing, it can be very confusing for the consumer.

 In this example, the base price for 250mb of data is $14.99.
 But if you look in the small print, you see there is an overage charge for exceeding 2GB in a billing cycle.
 What this example doesn’t say is what that overage fee is.

 Online fax is another example of a business that used to model this pricing strategy.
 The difference between this image and the one above is that the overage fee is clearly stated.

 Despite the potential this pricing strategy has to create some customer confusion, there are several situations where it's use is advantageous.

 - When you want to create a 'teaser' package—often with relatively low included usage—the usage charges encourage an upgrade.